The Vicious Circle, or The Woman in Brown (June 5, 1955)

 Free Download of the old movie The Vicious Circle (Woman in Brown)

 In the best traditions of a good Perry Mason thriller, Conrad Nagel is the wise defense lawyer that will expose the corruption of the richest man in the area who intends to take the land of the little people by any means necessary, even accusing them of murder when no murder was committed.
 Facts are of little concern to the police and attorneys when the rich Baron insists that five land owners be jailed for murder.
-Pop a really big bowl of white kernel popcorn before you start to watch this one, because it will get your emotions boiling and you'll be munching furiously as it looks like the rich Baron will succeed in getting the land he wants by putting the tenants in prison.
+Pop a big bowl of white kernel popcorn with plenty of warm melted butter drizzled over it and enjoy the show.

 |Conrad Nagel - 1948||Frank Ferguson as an older man|